Executive Profile

 She is a Barbadian National who has pursued a Master’s of Science degree in Climate Change and Development at the University of Sussex/Institute of Development Studies having received the International Chevening Scholarship Award for developing future global leaders from the Foreign and Commonwealth Office of the United Kingdom in 2015.
 Prior to this, she pursued a Bachelor’s of Science degree in Economics and Management at the University of the West Indies, Cave Hill Campus in Barbados.

-As an International Development Professional and sustainability enthusiast, she possesses over ten years of consulting, training and research experience in Developmental Economics.
-As a Consultant, she has worked on several research assignments commissioned by the Ministry of Environment and Drainage (Government of Barbados), the University of the West Indies: Cave Hill Campus (Barbados), the United Nations System, the Inter-American Development Bank, the Caribbean Development Bank, the World Bank Group, DFID Caribbean and the Commonwealth Secretariat.
+As an International Development Professional and Sustainability Expert, she has made notable contributions to projects of national, regional and international significance.
+She has worked on several research assignments commissioned by the Ministry of Environment & Natural Beautification, Blue and Green Economy (Government of Barbados), the University of the West Indies (UWI), the Caribbean Disaster Emergency Management Agency, the Caribbean Community Climate Change Centre, the United Nations System, the Inter-American Development Bank, the Caribbean Development Bank, the World Bank Group, DFID Caribbean, the Commonwealth Secretariat and the Intergovernmental Panel on Climate Change.

 -